Maine Landlord Tenant Laws

 - Notice for Lease Violation: 7 days to cure or quit.
 According to Maine eviction laws, this notice applies when the tenant is violating lease agreement terms.
 For example, the tenant may have caused substantial damage to the premises, created a nuisance, allowed an unauthorized occupant to live in the unit, or failed to fulfill their obligations as per the law (MRSA § 6002(1)).

 - Unconditional Notice to Quit: 7 days to quit.
-This notice applies when the tenant engages in illegal activity on the premises, including perpetrating domestic violence, sexual assault, stalking, violence, or threat of violence to another tenant or person on the premises (MRSA § 6002(1)).
+This notice applies when the tenant engages in illegal activity on the premises, including perpetrating domestic violence, sexual assault, stalking, violence, or threat of violence to another tenant or person on the premises.
+The landlord is not required to provide the tenant an opportunity to cure the violation (MRSA § 6002(1)).

 Other Laws and Facts About Maine